"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "It's probably nothing," she said.

-They stopped the car, and quickly made their way towards the house.
+They stopped the car, and hurried into the house.
 The front door was already open.

 "Wait," Stephen said, "I don't know why the door is open.
 It's probably nothing, but I'm going to go in first, to check it out."